Braised Beef with Whole Onions

 6. Step 6:

-You need to fry the meat on high heat to immediately seal all the juices in the meat.
-Fry the beef on all sides until golden brown.
+Sear the meat over high heat to lock in the juices right away.
+Brown the beef on all sides until golden.

 7. Step 7:

-Reduce the heat to medium, add whole onions and garlic cloves to the meat, add paprika, curry, chili pepper, ground black pepper and salt.
-Stir and fry everything together for 1 minute.
+Reduce the heat to medium, add the whole onions and garlic cloves to the meat, then add the paprika, curry powder, chili, ground black pepper, and salt.
+Stir and cook everything together for 1 minute.

 8. Step 8:

-Add tomato paste to the pan, stir and simmer for 1-2 minutes.
+Add the tomato paste, stir, and simmer over low heat for 1–2 minutes.

 9. Step 9:

-Pour hot water into the pan and mix until smooth.
+Pour hot water into the skillet and stir until smooth.
 Bring the sauce to a boil.

 10. Step 10:

-At the last moment, I added dried paprika flakes to the pan for taste and aroma.
-If you have such a seasoning, be sure to add it, it will only taste better.
+At the last moment, I added some dried paprika flakes for flavor and aroma.
+If you have this seasoning, definitely add it — it only makes things tastier.

 11. Step 11: